 - Cases in which the disclosure is necessary for any investigation or proceedings;

-- Cases in which the disclosure is to a public agency and such disclosure is necessary in the Public’s interests; and/or
+- Cases in which the disclosure is to a public agency and such disclosure is necessary for the Public’s interests; and/or

 - Where such disclosure without the Public’s consent is permitted by the PDPA or by law.

-In the event where by Kinderland discloses the Public’s personal data to third parties with the Public’s consent, Kinderland will employ the best efforts to safeguard the Public’s personal data.
+In the event that by Kinderland discloses the Public’s personal data to third parties with the Public’s consent, Kinderland will employ the best efforts to safeguard the Public’s personal data.

 Access And Correction